-The whole idea behind a server cluster is to provide consistent and reliable software
+The idea behind a server cluster is to provide consistent and reliable

-and server based resource access to users even when a failure occurs.
-Server clusters
+software and server-based resource access to users even when a failure occurs.
+Server

-Even virtualized servers and virtual machines integrated into server clusters face
+a task.
+Even virtualized servers and virtual machines integrated into server clusters

-this same file fragmentation issue generated at the NTFS file system level.
+face this same excessive I/O issue generated at the NTFS file system level.

 When organizing servers into a fail-over system, best practice would dictate also